 |Good user interface|

 iCloud Drive is a component of the overall iCloud package and offers users 5 GB of free storage that can be expanded at any time.
-With a monthly subscription costing just 99 cents, you can receive 50 GB of storage.
-There are other price plans too: 200 GB will cost you $2.99 a month, and 1 TB is $9.99 a month.
+With a monthly subscription costing just 99 cents, you can receive 50 GB of storage (additional capacities up to 2 TB are available when you upgrade).
 This cloud storage from Apple isn’t reserved exclusively for Apple users either: iCloud Drive works on Windows computers as well.
 But iCloud Drive does represent a good option for Apple users, as you’ll already have an iCloud account on your Mac, iPhone, or iPad and so can use this to get started with your online storage right away.
 Lastly, iCloud Drive features iWork, the Apple version of an office application, which allows you to work directly within the browser.

 |Files are optimized for all devices connected to the iCloud Drive and are synchronized in real time||Other than Windows, Apple’s iCloud Drive doesn’t support other non-Apple platforms (including Android or Windows Phone)|